softwaresaved/byte-sized-rse/episodes/46-merge-pull-request.md

-At this point, we could go ahead and make any needed changes But, for simplicity, and assuming their review is positive (and they don't suggest more changes are required) We can go ahead and merge the pull request into our codebase By selecting 'Merge pull request', and then “Confirm Merge”
+At this point, we could go ahead and make any needed changes But, for simplicity, and assuming their review is positive (and they don't suggest more changes are required) We can go ahead and merge the pull request into our codebase By selecting 'Merge pull request', and then “Confirm Merge"

 So now, our change has been integrated into our codebase